RishiTirpude19/Zcoder-New-/README.md

 ```bash
   npm run dev
 ```
-#### The Client side would be Locally Hosted on http://localhost:5173/ with properly intregrated server.
+#### The Client side would be Locally Hosted on http://localhost:5173/ with properly intregrated server APIs.